zalando-stups/planb-cassandra/README.rst

 #.
 Increase replication factor of ``system_auth`` keyspace to the
    desired new total number of nodes in every region affected.

-   For example, if you want to scale to 5 nodes per region, issue the following CQL command on any of the nodes:
+   For example, if you run in two regions and want to scale to 5 nodes per region, issue the following CQL command on any of the nodes:

    ``ALTER KEYSPACE system_auth WITH replication = {'class': 'NetworkTopologyStrategy', 'eu-central': 5, 'eu-west': 5};``